rajeshrideshmukh/missingskill-learning/git/git.md

 ```
 Conflict occurs when git is not able to resolve the differences in the code between two commits.

-Example - When two developers are making changes in same file and after one developer has push the file in remote repository,
+Example - When two developers are making changes in same file and then trying to merge that file will result in conflit.
-other is trying to push it's modified file to remote repository which would result in conflict.
 ```

 &nbsp;